mandolyte/svelte-tutorial-1/README.md

 	}
 });
 ```
-If you modify the property name, the server will hot-update and use the update value.
+If you modify the property name, the server will hot-update and use the updated value.